 I looked after that dog like it was a king!

 So that is how I went from being a dogless child to being Aunty to countless dogs in a boarding kennel.
 God could have softened my Dad's heart and given me a dog to be my childhood friend.
 He hears every word we say.
 But sometimes God waits till we have gained maturity before answering our childish requests.
 Today I'm grateful to God for all my doggy companions.
 A dog is a faithful friend!
 I must admit they can be exasperating at times, though!

 What's your story?

 Well, that's my dog story.
 Do you have a dog story you'd like to share?
 I'd love to hear from you!
 Or make a website about your hobbies and interests.
-Add some personal stuff and I'll visit it and read your story.
+Add your testimony and I'll visit it and read your story.
 We can encourage others by sharing our life experiences.